-Recovery is a long journey, and maintaining long-term sobriety take effort, motivation, and self-control.
+Recovery is a long journey and maintaining long-term sobriety takes effort, motivation, and self-control.
 Here are some highly effective relapse prevention tips that can keep you on your path of recovery.

 Know your triggers